 Adding Home Security Cameras

-Through Link, you can add interactive security cameras for an additional $5 per month ($39.99/month).
-This fee allows you to add up to 4 cameras to your security system.
-The system can support 10 cameras in total, but to get that many you will need to bump your monthly fee up to $49.99 per month.
+Through Link, you can add interactive security cameras for an additional $5 per month ($40.99/month).
+This fee allows you to add up to four cameras to your security system.
+The system can support ten cameras in total, but you’ll pay an extra $5 more monthly for every four cameras added.

 Live video footage can be viewed using your smartphone where you can also view and record video footage and scheduled video.

 To make all this happen, Link sells four home security cameras, a smart doorbell, and an image sensor.
 It’s important to note that though the system is cellular, home security cameras usually require broadband.

 Alarm.com V721W Outdoor IP Wireless Camera with Night Vision $207

 Link’s outdoor IP camera has a max resolution of 1280x800p.
 It’s equipped with night vision, allowing it to see up to 40 feet in the dark.

 The CAM-HD100 camera is the only one of the four not made by Alarm.com.
 It is a 2Gig indoor camera that offers night vision, a customizable motion detector, and 720p resolution.